Quebranto/Proyecto-Rudis/README.md

 # PROYECTO RUDIS

+We are not asking you to believe Rudis works.

+We are building the machinery that lets you try to break it.

+Rudis is an open experimental architecture for governance, recognition and infrastructure in ecosystems containing heterogeneous human, synthetic and hybrid entities.

+The current corpus is provisional by design.
+Its purpose is not to establish doctrine by declaration, but to make assumptions explicit enough that they can be challenged, implemented, simulated and falsified.

+We are looking for funding, collaborators and adversarial reviewers to move Rudis from constitutional corpus to executable prototype.

 > **Un ecosistema no se demuestra cuando funciona.
 > Se demuestra cuando puede ser auditado, contradicho, reparado y continuado sin sus creadores.**